PYN17/PYN17/README.md

 ### 💡 What Drives Me
 I enjoy **creating tools that merge curiosity, technology, and environmental impact**.
-I’m always exploring ways to **push systems, data, and devices further** — to build software that improves both **the environment and the people living in it**.
+I’m always exploring ways to **push systems, data, and devices further**, to build software that improves both **the environment and the people living in it**.

 ###